someobserver/recurgence/README.md

 ## For AI Safety Researchers

-This research centers around **Recurgent Field Theory**—a rigorous mathematical framework for understanding how meaning stabilizes and propagates in recursive systems.
+RFT is a rigorous mathematical framework for understanding how meaning stabilizes and propagates in recursive systems.
 RFT provides tools for:

 - **Alignment**: Early prediction and prevention of pathological behaviors in coupled systems
 - **Behavioral Evaluation**: Mathematical signatures to detect approaching instability